Direct and indirect pathways of the basal ganglia

 Subthalamic nucleus and substantia nigra are also functionally connected to this system.

 The afferent portion of the basal ganglia is called striatum.
 This structure consists of the putamen and the caudate nucleus.
 Internally to the putamen is the globus pallidus, and both of them (the putamen and the globus pallidus) used to be known as the lentiform nucleus.

 The globus pallidus is functionally different than the striatum, in a way that it functions as the efferent portion of the basal ganglia.
 Globus pallidus has two functionally different parts: inner globus pallidus (or the internal segement of the globus pallidus) and external globus pallidus (or the external segment).
 From the striatum, the two main pathways from the basal ganglia arise, which are called the direct and indirect pathway.
 The direct pathway is excitatory and is in charge for the initial part of the movements, while the indirect pathway is inhibitory and it prevents the unnecessary movements.

 The direct and indirect pathways of the basal ganglia are a big topic.
 Need more practice on the basics?
 Try our free parts of the brain quizzes and labeled diagrams.

-The direct pathway starts from striatum.
+The direct pathway starts from the striatum (caudate nucleus and putamen).
 The neurons of the striatum are excited by the cortex.
-These neurons however, are inhibitory neurons and their axons go to the inner globus pallidus.
+These neurons however, are inhibitory neurons and their axons go to the internal globus pallidus.
 These inhibitory fibers use the gamma-aminobutyric acid (GABA) as their main inhibitory neurotransmitter

 From the thalamus, excitatory pathways go to the cortex (prefrontal, premotor and supplementary cortex) where they affect the planning of the movement by synapsing with the neurons of the corticospinal and corticobulbar tracts.